AustralianBioCommons/Learning-Library/index.md

 affiliations:
 toc: false
 ---
-Welcome to The Collections - the home of themed collections of recommended resources to help you get you started on a new topic.
+Welcome to The Collections - the home of selected recommended resources that help you get you started on a new topic.
 These collections are curated by the life sciences community in collaboration with Australian BioCommons.

 ## Browse the collections